Bush dog

 The bush dog (Speothos venaticus) is a canine found in Central and South America.
-In spite of its extensive range, it is very rare in most areas except in Suriname, Guyana and Peru; it was first identified by Peter Wilhelm Lund from fossils in Brazilian caves and was believed to be extinct.
-The bush dog is the only living species in the genus Speothos, and genetic evidence suggests that its closest living relative is the maned wolf of central South America or the African wild dog.
+In spite of its extensive range, it is very rare in most areas except in Suriname, Guyana and Peru; it was first described by Peter Wilhelm Lund from fossils in Brazilian caves and was believed to be extinct.

+The bush dog is the only extant species in the genus Speothos, and genetic evidence suggests that its closest living relative is the maned wolf of central South America or the African wild dog.
 The species is listed as Near Threatened by the IUCN.

-In Brazil it is called cachorro-vinagre ("vinegar dog") or cachorro-do-mato ("bush dog").
-In Spanish-speaking countries it is called perro vinagre ("vinegar dog"), zorro vinagre ("vinegar fox"), perro de agua ("water dog"), or perro de monte ("mountain dog").
+In Brazil, it is called cachorro-vinagre ('vinegar dog') and cachorro-do-mato ('bush dog').
+In Spanish-speaking countries, it is called perro vinagre ('vinegar dog'), zorro vinagre ('vinegar fox'), perro de agua ('water dog'), and perro de monte ('shrub or woodland dog').

 Description

 Adult bush dogs have soft long brownish-tan fur, with a lighter reddish tinge on the head, neck and back and a bushy tail, while the underside is dark, sometimes with a lighter throat patch.
 Younger individuals, however, have black fur over their entire bodies.
 Adults typically have a head-body length of 57–75 cm, with a 12.5–15 cm tail.
 They have a shoulder height of 20–30 cm and weigh 5–8 kg.
 They have short legs relative to their body, as well as a short snout and relatively small ears.